stubafrica/support-legacy/redunds.markdown

 ## Refund Policy

-Our policy lasts 30 days.
 If 30 days have gone by since your purchase, unfortunately we can’t offer you a refund.

 We will notify you of the approval or rejection of your refund.